SleePracer/sleepracer.github.io/assets/md/future.md

   * It has to be drivatar friendly
       * This means that the driving line has to be drawn close to the race line, while keeping some distance from the edge of the track
       * It also means that there has to be as few dead stop points as possible
-  * It has to be mainly featuring the pre-existing roads, although some limited custom road usage may be ok
+  * Using the pre-existing roads would be preferable, although some limited custom road usage may be ok

 <div style="margin-top: 37px"></div>